-Sultan Abdülhamid I’s apartment is on on the bottom level, right above the semi-demolished tower of Sultan Selim I. That’s where he lived together with his family.
+The Sultan Abdülhamid I’s apartment is on on the bottom level, right above the semi-demolished tower of Sultan Selim I. He lived there, together with his family.

 One more interesting feature of this courtyard is Kafes (the cage).
-It is where they kept possible successors to the throne under the house arrest and constant surveillance.
+That’s where they kept possible successors to the throne under the house arrest and constant surveillance.

 The early history of the Ottoman empire is a history of fratricide.
 Every new sultan would kill all his brothers, including infants.
 At the start of his reign, Sultan Mehmed III executed 19 of his brothers.
 The practice reduced the number of claimants to the throne and prevented instability.

-The Harem Mosque (Harem Mescidi) of Topkapi Palace was built in the 17th century.
+The Harem Mosque (Harem Mescidi), in the Topkapi Palace, was built in the 17th century.

 It was a prayer hall for the sultan’s mother, sisters and daughters, but also for his first consort and other senior women of the harem.